Gary Birch (electrical engineer): Recent achievements

 In 1994, Dr. Birch became the executive director of the Neil Squire Society.
-Under his watch, the Society continues to empower Canadians with physical disabilities using technology, knowledge, and passion.
 He is also currently an adjunct professor at both the Electrical and Computer Engineering Department of the University of British Columbia, and at the Gerontology Department of Simon Fraser University.

 Dr. Birch was inducted into the Terry Fox Hall of Fame in 1998 by the Canadian Foundation for Physically Disabled Persons for extraordinary contributions to enriching the quality of life for people with disabilities.
 He was also awarded the British Columbia Paraplegic Association's Leadership Award.

 The University of British Columbia Alumni Association honored Dr. Birch with a Global Citizen Award in 2009.
 The award recognizes UBC graduates who have made a significant contribution to the betterment of the global community through one or more of the following: research initiatives, teaching, social, cultural or artistic innovation, healthcare, economic development, human rights and environmental protection.